NASSAU STREET LOFT

 a dynamic family home inscribed in a static rectilinear footprint

-The Nassau Street Loft opens into a tall entry that continually expands as one progresses through the loft.
-Programmatic elements are contained by ribbed birch shells, which vary in height and degree of enclosure.
-As each shell breaks apart, access to a particular space, its entry, and enclosure are visually indicated.
-When the shells dissipate, the public living, dining, and entry spaces appear in the negative space, revealing the full loft dimensions.
-The secondary playroom and kitchen spaces reside in partial enclosures, allowing for long uninterrupted views.
+The loft now opens into a tall entry that continually expands as one moves through the space, with programmatic elements contained within ribbed birch shells that vary in height and degree of enclosure.
+As each shell breaks apart, it signals access to a particular space, clearly articulating its entry and boundaries.
+Where the shells dissipate, the public living, dining, and entry areas occupy the negative space, revealing the full extent of the loft, while the secondary playroom and kitchen occupy partial enclosures that preserve long, uninterrupted views.

-Heightened enclosures protect private bedroom and bathroom spaces.
-Storage, laundry, and mechanical spaces are virtually invisible.
-The palette of substantive walnut and stone gives way to lighter Baltic birch and plaster.
-Old growth walnut floors, original corrugated metal vaulted ceilings complete with gouges and discoloration, and formerly plaster-covered raw, handmade brick and stone add authenticity while exhibiting the loft's history.
+A rich material palette of walnut and stone gradually transitions to lighter Baltic birch and plaster.
+Old-growth walnut floors, original corrugated metal vaulted ceilings and once-plastered raw handmade brick and stone all contribute to the loft’s authenticity while expressing its history.

 Location: New York, NY